Lectures

 Bachelor's programme

 Building History II deals with the stratigraphy of building history in Europe from the Renaissance to the modern era.
-Building tasks, building typologies and building forms of the respective epoch are thematised, which, as "guiding fossils", enable the building history of the respective object to be classified or deciphered.
-This also makes it possible to date and interpret the different "time layers" of complex historical objects.
+Building tasks, building typologies and building forms of the respective epoch are thematized, which, as “guiding fossils”, make it possible to classify or decipher the respective object in terms of building history.
+This also makes it possible to date and interpret the different “time layers” of complex historical objects.
 The lecture also addresses elements of historical building constructions that are important in order to be able to act appropriately in a historical context.
 We also look at how the respective historical epoch dealt with architectural monuments and how architectural monuments of the respective period are dealt with today.

 Course Catalogue